About Us!

 Dr. Jawa is an Assistant Professor and Clinician Investigator in the Department of General Internal Medicine and Center for Research on Health Care at University of Pittsburgh.
 She is board certified in Internal Medicine, Infectious Disease, and Addiction Medicine.
 She has been a long term advocate for harm reduction and low-barrier addiction service access and is leading xylazine training and technical assistance for providers, health departments, and HR agencies.
 Clinically, she provides office-based addiction treatment and endovascular infectious disease consults UPMC and enjoys volunteering at the PPP wound clinic.
 Dr. Jawa’s research focuses on mitigating health disparities and aims to optimize integration of harm reduction services for individuals who use substances within health settings by developing and studying provider education and clinical interventions to prevent drug use complications.
 She has been published in several peer-reviewed journals, been featured on health podcasts, and has been interviewed on WebMD, WTAE, NPR, PBSNews Hour for her work and advocacy on harm reduction.
 For fun, Dr. Jawa is an amateur photographer and accomplished musician who performs vocals and ukulele, leading musical collaborations with her band Leher.

-Brandon
+M. Brandon Clark

 Board Member